cabooster/SRDTrans/README.md

 In the vast majority of cases, good denosing results can be obtained with these default parameters. **If not necessary, you do not need to modify these parameters**.
 You just need to change `--datasets_folder`, `--denoise_model` or `--GPU`.

-The denoising results will be saved to `./results`.
+The denoising results will be saved in `./results`.
 If there are multiple models in `--denoise_model`, only the last one will be used for denoising.

 ---
 ## &#x1F308; Results